j19sch/j19sch.github.io/posts/2023/20231105-a-good-tester-is-all-over-the-place.md

 All of this means, that it's hard to point in a meaningful way to where testing happens.
 There's no single activity in which all the testing is concentrated.
 There isn't a single role either.
 Testing - as in: investigating in order to evaluate a product - happens everywhere, all the time, by everyone.[^3]

-[^3]: My favorite far-fetched example is a programmer's proprioception if they are hitting the right keys while writing code.
+[^3]: My favorite far-fetched example is a programmer's proprioception telleing them if they are hitting the right keys while writing code.

+As such, testers needs to be all over the place, all over software development, because that's where testing happens.
+It's not only that, though.
+They also need to decide, situation-by-situation, where they want to stand on three different axes.

+---

 As such, testers needs to be all over the place, all over software development, because that's where testing happens.
 It's not only that, though.
 They also need to decide, situation-by-situation, where they want to stand on the following three axes:
 - do testing themselves or support testing by others